-Personal Supports- The rate is based on hourly BLS wage job code 21-1093and includes ERE, Program Support, Training, Transportation, and G&A with a service adjustment for no shows and will be billed in 15-minute increments.
+Transportation, and G&A with a service adjustment for no shows and will be billed in 15-minute increments.

-Personal Supports Enhanced Supports- The rate is based on BLS wage data job code 21-1093 and includes the cost components ERE, Program Support, Training, Transportation, and G&A with a service adjustment for no shows and will be billed in 15-minute increments.
+Personal Supports Enhanced Supports- The hourly rate was developed using the Brick method, is based on BLS wage data job code 21-1093 and includes the cost components ERE, Program Support, Training, Transportation, and G&A with a service adjustment for no shows and will be billed in 15-minute increments.